IMPORTANT: READ THIS VERY CAREFULLY!

 IASSC Certification Examination – an examination given to a candidate seeking Certification by IASSC.

-IASSC Marks – the badges, logos and other IASSC trademarked symbols provided to the ATO, ADP, ACP, or ATA for use in displaying their accredited status. http://iassc.org/marks-usage-policy/
+IASSC Marks – the badges, logos and other IASSC trademarked symbols provided to the ATO, ADP, ACP, or ATA for use in displaying their accredited status in accordance with the policy located at https://iassc.org/marks-usage-policy/.

-IASSC Marks Usage Policy – the terms and conditions to which the Member agrees relative to the usage and display of the IASSC Marks.
+IASSC Marks Usage Policy – the terms and conditions, located at https://iassc.org/marks-usage-policy/, to which the Member agrees relative to the usage and display of the IASSC Marks.

 Member – any individual or entity that maintains a professional relationship with IASSC as an accredited entity or a certified party.